Planck 2015 results. XIII. Cosmological parameters: Extensions to the base CDM model

 \subsection{Grid of models}

-The full grid results are available online.\footnote{\PLA} Figure~\ref{fig:grid_1paramext} and Table~\ref{tab:grid_1paramext} summarize the constraints on one-parameter extensions to base \lcdm.
+The full grid results are available online.\footnote{See the Planck Legacy Archive, \url{http://www.cosmos.esa.int/web/planck/pla}, which contains considerably more detailed information than presented in this paper.} Figure~\ref{fig:grid_1paramext} and Table~\ref{tab:grid_1paramext} summarize the constraints on one-parameter extensions to base \lcdm.
 As in {\paramsI}, we find no strong evidence in favour of any of these simple one-parameter extensions using \Planck\ or \Planck\ combined with BAO.
-The entire grid has been run using the \plik\ and \camspec\ likelihoods.
+The entire grid has been run using both the \plik\ and \camspec\ likelihoods.
 As noted in Sect.~\ref{sec:planck_only}, the parameters derived from these two $TT$ likelihoods agree to better than $0.5\,\sigma$ for base \LCDM.
 This level of agreement also holds for the extended models analysed in our grid.
 In Sect.~\ref{sec:planck_only} we also pointed out that we have definite evidence, by comparing spectra computed with different frequency combinations, of residual systematics in the $TE$ and $EE$ spectra.
 These systematics average down in the coadded $TE$ and $EE$ spectra, but the remaining level of systematics in these coadded spectra are not yet well quantified (though they are small).
 Thus, we urge the reader to treat parameters computed from the TT{,}TE{,}EE likelihoods with some caution.
 In the case of polarization, the agreement between the \plik\ and \camspec\ $TE$ and $EE$ likelihoods is less good, with shifts in parameters of up to $1.5 \,\sigma$ (though such large shifts are unusual).
 In general, the behaviour of the TT{,}TE{,}EE likelihoods is as shown in Fig.~\ref{fig:grid_1paramext}.
 For extended models, the addition of the \Planck\ polarization data at high multipoles reduces the errors on extended parameters compared to the \Planck\ temperature data and pulls the parameters towards those of base \LCDM.
 A similar behaviour is seen if the \Planck\ TT (or \Planck\ TT{,}TE{,}EE) data are combined with BAO.

-The rest of this section discusses the grid results in more detail and also reports results on some additional models (dark matter annihilation, tests of the recombination history, and cosmic defects) that are not included in our grid.
+The rest of this section discusses the grid results in more detail and also reports results on some additional models (specifically dark matter annihilation, tests of the recombination history, and cosmic defects) that are not included in our grid.